polak0v/ReSuber/README.md

 # Usage

-The main tool of this toolbox, `resuber`, performs a language agnostic AI-powered re-synchronization of any `.srt` subtitle file, given the corresponding `.wav` audio vocal file from a movie.
+The main tool of this toolbox, `resuber`, re-synchronize any `.srt` subtitle file, given its corresponding `.wav` audio vocal file from a movie.

 ## First use